 - Intolerances and allergens: Food intolerances or allergies are another factor to consider when choosing a protein powder.
 Some individuals are sensitive to dairy, grains, nuts, eggs, or other proteins, which can affect what supplemental protein is best.

 With those qualities in mind, you’re about to learn about the most popular, healthy protein supplements on the market—so you can decide which one is best for your unique body.

 Essential Amino Acids (EAAs)

-EAAs are a group of nine amino acids—histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine—that are considered essential because they must be obtained through dietary sources.
+While not technically protein, EAAs are the active components of protein that stimulate MPS.
+Essential amino acids are a group of nine total amino acids—histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine—that are considered essential because they must be obtained through dietary sources.

-This makes EAAs a great choice for anyone—vegans and carnivores alike—for supporting muscle growth and repair, enhanced athletic performance, and healthy neurotransmitter activity.¹
+This makes EAAs a great choice for anyone—vegans and carnivores alike—for naturally boosting energy, building lean muscle, and enhancing athletic recovery.